 In other words, David Kelley is working to build and engage the Transhumanist Political Action Committee, as a prelude to the formation of a US-based Transhumanitst Political Party that fosters transhumanist goals and promotes technological advancements that can bring about and sustain the transhuman state for those who desire it.
 To join the Transhuman National Committee, register here: http://members.TranshumanPolitics.com/.
 Sustaining the transhuman state will also require lasting cities and infrastructure, and a means of sustaining income for all when AI and robotics occupy virtually all jobs and produce inventions, creative works, etc.

 Rise in Basic Income Guarantee Discussion and Political Action: Recent years have brought a very positive rise in promoting the concept of a basic income guarantee for all.(55) Overall discussions sharply rose starting in 2013, probably because it has become increasingly evident that robotics and computerization are taking too many jobs and that the list of lost jobs will continue to grow.(56) Robotics can virtually work around the clock, and do so without receiving a salary or benefits or a retirement pension.
 Assuming the technological development pace continues, it is only a matter of time before mechanical devices will outperform humans on most tasks, including political decision-making and other jobs that require wisdom and/or higher education.
 The Institute for Ethics & Emerging Technologies (IEET) think tank has published several articles on Basic Income Guarantee:

-IEET also fosters a program called Preparing for Technological Unemployment, dedicated to ways of correcting and preventing negative social consequences from the growing capabilities of robotics and other mechanical devices:
+IEET also fosters a program with a new video called Preparing for Technological Unemployment, dedicated to ways of correcting and preventing negative social consequences from the growing capabilities of robotics and other mechanical devices: